alco/numspell/doc/Developer-Introduction.md

 numbers by applying those rules and dealing with all the irregularities that any particular human language has.

-The steps comprising the whole spelling algorithm are described in the _SpellingAlgorithm.md_ file.
-The syntax used to define the rules of number decomposition is explained in the _RuleSyntax.md_ file.
+The steps comprising the whole spelling algorithm are described on the [[Spelling Algorithm]] page.
+The syntax used to define the rules of number decomposition is explained on the [[Rule Syntax]] page.

 ## Dealing With Irregularities and Exceptions ##